PlaneExplain/ascii/README.md

 # ascii
-ASCII image gen from JPG files using Python
+ASCII image render from JPG files using Python